Norik-Chichyan/sv2-repo/README.md

 - Java 8 JDK and Maven should be installed to build the application.

 #### configure the application
-- update `src/main/resources/application.yml` file according to your environment
+- Update `src/main/resources/application.yml` file according to your environment

 #### build with maven
-Execute `mvn clean package` while in the project root directory (the directory that contains the `pom.xml` file) to build the package.
+- Execute `mvn clean package` while in the project root directory (the directory that contains the `pom.xml` file) to build the package.
-This will generate a file `./target/service-two.jar`.
+- This will generate a file `./target/service-two.jar`.

 ### Run

 #### prerequisites

 - A MySQL database, RabbitMQ, and Consul should be up and running and reachable for the application.
-- Java 8 JRE should be installed run the application.
+- Java 8 JRE should be installed to run the application.

 #### application start
 - `java -Xmx256m -Xss32m -Djava.security.egd=file:/dev/urandom -jar <path to jar file>`

 > Please, note that ideally you service should be started via SystemD

-##### check if your application is up and running

-http://<application host FQDN/IP>:8084/swagger-ui.html
+- check if your application is up and running via http://<application host FQDN/IP>:8084/swagger-ui.html

 ![alt tag](./doc/tools/swagger.png?raw=true)